-Statement on regularity, propriety and compliance 31 August 2023
+Statement on regularity, propriety and compliance 31 August 2024

-As Accounting Officer of Hendon School, I have considered my responsibility to notify the academy trust Governing Board and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
-As part of my consideration, I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.
+As Accounting Officer of Hendon School, I have considered my responsibility to notify the academy trust Trustees and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
+As part of my consideration, I have had due regard to the requirements of the Academy Trust Handbook 2023.
+I understand that this statement of regularity, propriety and compliance, encompasses estates safety and management.

-I confirm that I and the academy trust Governing Board are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2022.
+I confirm that I and the academy trust Trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2023.

 I confirm that no other instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Governing Board and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the Trustees and ESFA.